Published On: March 12, 2026By

 Vendor Characteristics

-• Target Use Cases: Employee, Customer, Partner, Association, Training Business, in any combination.
+• Target Use Cases: Employee, Customer, Partner, Association, Training Business, or any combination.

 • Learning System Type: LMS.